Davis Riley Betting Profile: The Sentry - PGA TOUR

 1 Min Read

+SOUTHAMPTON, BERMUDA - NOVEMBER 10: Davis Riley of the United States putts on the 16th green during the second round of the Butterfield Bermuda Championship at Port Royal Golf Course on November 10, 2023 in Southampton, Bermuda.
+(Photo by Marianna Massey/Getty Images)

-Last time out at the Butterfield Bermuda Championship in Southampton, Bermuda, Davis Riley posted a 45th-place finish, and he enters the 2024 The Sentry aiming for better results.
+In his most recent tournament at the Butterfield Bermuda Championship in Southampton, Bermuda, Davis Riley finished the weekend at -11, good for a 45th-place finish.
+He competes in the 2024 The Sentry January 4-7 trying for an improved score.

 The Sentry Tournament & Course Info